mbaumer/us_hep_funding/docs/_states/SC.md

 [Back to top](#top)
 ## SC-03 -- Rep. Jeff Duncan (R) -- [Wikipedia](https://en.wikipedia.org/wiki/SC-03)
 ### Committees
-Jeff Duncan is the #23 Democrat on the House Committee on Energy and Commerce
+Jeff Duncan is the #23 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```